Anophel/feature-extractor/README.md

 # Feature extractors

-Feature extractors is a project for easy feature extraction and dataset cleaning.
+Feature extractors project is a project for easy feature extraction and dataset cleaning.
 This project was created for user study [Less Is More: Similarity Models for Content-Based Video Retrieval](https://doi.org/10.1007/978-3-031-27818-1_5) and my Master's thesis.

 This project handles:

-* Image feature extration
+* Image feature extraction
 * Dataset cleaning
 * Triplet generation
 * Converting triplets to SQL insert statements